 The Company is considered a related party to Northern Abitibi Mining Corp. ("Northern") and Guatavita Gold Corporation ("Guatavita") because of its common directors, officers and key management personnel that have some direct financial interest in both the Company and Northern and Guatavita.
-In addition, related parties include members of the Board of Directors, officers and their close family members.

-The Company entered into an Assignment Agreement with respect to the Underlying Option Agreement for the Up Town Gold property with North Sur Resources Inc. ("Sur"), a company related due to a common officer and director (see Note 8 "Exploration and evaluation assets").
+The Company entered into an Assignment Agreement with respect to the Underlying Option Agreement for the Up Town Gold property with North Sur Resources Inc. ("Sur"), a company related due to a common officer and director.
+The Underlying Option Agreement was terminated December 18, 2014.
+(See Note 8 - "Exploration and evaluation assets").